OUR COFFEE GROWERS

 You embark on a more conscious coffee journey.
 You leave aside the big businesses, the bustling cities, and get off the beaten track.
 The road keeps on climbing for hours on end, as if to the top of the world.

-At 5,000ft altitude, five hours from anywhere, you reach your destination.
+At 1,500 meters altitude, five hours from anywhere, you reach your destination.

 Welcome to the home of Spirit Animal's coffee fincas.

-That’s why we pay our farmers more than what’s prescribed as “fair trade” and reinvest our profits back into our farms, freeing our farmers to do what they do best:
+That’s why we pay our farmers 300% of what’s prescribed as “fair trade” and reinvest our profits back into our farms, freeing our growers to do what they do best:

 diligent and meticulous, quality organic growing.

-The air gets pretty thin at 6,000 feet.
+The air gets pretty thin at 1,500 meters.
 This allows for coffee cherries to develop slowly.

 This lengthy maturation in return makes our coffees less acidic and milder than their Central American cousins.